-A welding fume removal system removes the fumes produced by welding operations and protects workers from the hazards of exposure to those fumes.
+A welding particulate removal system eliminates the fumes and smoke produced by welding operations and protects workers from the hazards of exposure to those fumes.
 If you’re a welder, it’s important to understand the dangers of welding fumes and take steps to protect yourself from them.

 What is Welding Fume?

 Welding fumes are created when metals are welded together.
 The fumes contain several dangerous chemicals, including lead, mercury, chromium, and cadmium.
 Exposure to these fumes can cause several health problems, including cancer, respiratory problems, and damage to the nervous system.

 That’s why having a good weld smoke extraction system is crucial.
 It’s not enough to vent the fumes to the outside world.
 You need a system that captures and filters all the dangerous chemicals in the fumes.
 This is the only strategy to ensure your workers are safe from the dangers of welding fumes.

 The Dangers of Welding Fumes